There is a range of financial assistance schemes offered by the Government to support you in different ways.

 It is important to note that not everyone with disability or a medical condition is eligible for the DSP.
 If you can’t get DSP, you may be able to get other payments.
 You can still access services under the National Disability Insurance Scheme (NDIS) if you’re getting or claiming DSP.

-To find out if you are eligible for the DSP and how you can apply visit the Department of Human Services website or call 132 717.
+To find out if you are eligible for the DSP and how you can apply visit the Services Australia website or call 132 717.

-If you are unemployed but actively looking for work you may be able to receive the Newstart Allowance.
-It also supports you if you have a longer-term condition and cannot access the DSP.
+If you are unemployed but actively looking for work you may be able to receive the JobSeeker.

 This financial support is available to people who are 22 years or older but under the Aged Pension age of 65 years old, looking for paid work, earn under the income and assets test limits and prepared to meet mutual obligation requirements.